Chef Mitchell preparing Garlic Herb Parmesan Bread

 Undercooked Center

-Recovery: If you find the center is undercooked, cover the bread with aluminum foil and return it to the oven for an additional 5-10 minutes until fully cooked.
+Recovery: If the exterior is browning too quickly, cover the top loosely with aluminum foil and continue baking until the center is fully cooked.

 Burnt Exterior